tomowang/peek-preview/store/README.md

 2. Use shift⇧ + click link or drag link to open links for peek preview
 3. Press Esc or just blur the preview window to close it

+Known issues:

+1. Some websites may not work properly due to `onfetch` handler of service workers
+2. Some websites disable the drag event or shift⇧ + click event, so you can't use them to open links for peek preview
+3. Links may not work properly when they redirect to another sites which have Content Security Policy (CSP) enabled

 Open source on GitHub: <https://github.com/tomowang/peek-preview>

 ## Category